Police investigating racist messages posted on University of Auckland Reddit page

 The outcomes of the formal complaints could not be provided but a spokeswoman said the university was acting upon them "immediately".

-A University of Auckland student graduating last month accepted her degree wearing a shirt protesting what she calls the institution's insufficient response to racial harassment.
+When University of Auckland student Pearl Little graduated last month she accepted her degree wearing a shirt protesting what she calls the institution's insufficient response to racial harassment.

 The message was in protest against issues with "growing alt-right and white supremacy movements that have been bubbling for the past few years", Little said.